Whole eggs provide key nutrients and can help you feel fuller longer. They may help support weight management.

 Eggs are among the healthiest foods you can eat.

-This article explains why whole eggs are a killer weight loss food.
+This article explains why whole eggs are great for weight loss.

-One large egg contains only about 78 calories, yet is very high in nutrients.
-Egg yolks are especially nutritious (1).
+One large egg contains only about 74 calories, yet it’s very high in nutrients.
+Egg yolks are especially nutritious (

-By adding a generous serving of vegetables, you're able to have a complete meal for only about 300 calories.
+By adding a generous serving of vegetables, along with a source of fiber and fat like sliced avocado, you’re able to have a complete meal for 500 calories.

-Bottom Line: One large egg contains about 78 calories.
-A meal consisting of 3 boiled eggs and vegetables contains only about 300 calories.
+One large egg contains about 74 calories.
+A meal consisting of 3 boiled eggs, vegetables and sliced avocado can contain under 500 calories.

-Eggs also rank high on a scale called the Satiety Index.
-This scale evaluates how well foods help you feel full and reduce calorie intake later on (10).
+Eggs also rank high on a scale called the satiety index.
+This scale evaluates how well foods help you feel full and reduce calorie intake later in the day (

-Bottom Line: Eggs rank high on the Satiety Index scale, which means they may help you feel fuller for longer.
+Eggs rank high on the satiety index, which means they may help you feel fuller for longer.
 High-protein foods, like eggs, may also help you snack less between meals.

 This means your body can easily use the protein in eggs for maintenance and metabolism.

-This means that high-protein foods, such as eggs, help you burn more calories.
+This means that high-protein foods, such as eggs, can help you burn more calories to support weight loss.

 Eating eggs for breakfast seems to be especially beneficial for weight loss.